oracle-livelabs/database-maa/zdm-physical-offline/target-database-prov-prep/target-database-prov-prep.md

 2. Click on Database Software Images.

-   Select the appropriate compartment and then Click on Database Software Image under Resources.
+   Select the appropriate compartment and then click on "Database software images" under Resources.

    ![ss2](./images/image.png)